EL-Coders/SessionStringBot/README.md

    ```markdown
    git clone https://github.com/StarkBotsIndustries/StringSessionBot
    ```
-2. Get a DATABASE_URL.
+2. Get a DB_URI.
 If you don't know how, deploy using Heroku Button only or delete database things as it's not a compulsion.

 3. Rename `.env.sample` to `.env` and fill the needed variables